 CSES Research Project

-A commercial-scale study of housing alternatives for egg-laying hens in the U.S. is being conducted by the Coalition for Sustainable Egg Supply.
-The goal of the Coalition is to evaluate the viability of various laying hen housing systems by considering the impact of multiple variables on a sustainable system.
+The objective of the Coalition’s research was to evaluate various laying hen housing systems by considering the impact of multiple variables on a sustainable system.

 Commercial scale systems-based research in this area was lacking.
 Engaging in a holistic, commercial-scale study to evaluate various laying hen housing systems and potential impacts on food safety, the environment, hen health and well-being, worker health and safety and food affordability, provides food system stakeholders with science-based information on sustainability factors to guide informed production and purchasing decisions.